VkDinesh/Face-and-Eye-Identity/README.md

 # What are the libraries we are using?
 We’ll be using the below libraries in this section:

-OpenCV: For detecting faces and eyes by the inbuilt eye and face cascade classifiers.
+OpenCV: For detecting faces and eyes.
 Matplotlib: For reading and plotting both the images.
 NumPy:  “Complementary” – an all-time classic library!